Best Coast: Crazy for You and The Only Place (2010–2012)

-Fade Away, California Nights and Always Tomorrow (2013–present)
+Fade Away, California Nights, Always Tomorrow, and hiatus (2013–2023)

 Best Coast's next release, an EP entitled Fade Away, was released on October 22, 2013, on singer Bethany Cosentino's new label, Jewel City.
 In October 2013, the band produced a charity t-shirt for the Yellow Bird Project to raise money and awareness for the L.A.
 Animal Rescue.
 The shirt was launched at their Animal Rescue benefit concert, which took place at The Fonda Theatre on October 21, 2013.
 The duo toured with the Pixies in early 2014.

 The duo released their third studio album, California Nights, on May 5, 2015.
 It was recorded, like Fade Away, with Wally Gagel at his Wax Ltd studio.
 The album was completed in April 2014.
 The album was initially reported to be produced by Butch Walker.
 On March 10, 2015, the duo shared a lyric video for "Heaven Sent", a cut off the LP.

 In early 2016, the band embarked with Wavves on another extensive concert tour, billed as Summer Is Forever II and including the California indie rock band Cherry Glazerr.

 On September 11, 2017, Best Coast began touring as support on Paramore's tour for their new release After Laughter.
-In October 2017, the band headlined the first ever VintageVibe Festival with groups such as Black Joe Lewis & the Honeybears and Nick Waterhouse in Palm Springs, California.
+In October 2017, the band headlined the first VintageVibe Festival with groups such as Black Joe Lewis & the Honeybears and Nick Waterhouse in Palm Springs, California.

 In June 2018, Best Coast released their first album targeted to children called Best Kids.
 Besides covers like "Twinkle, Twinkle, Little Star", it also contains originals such as the lead single "Cats & Dogs".

 In May 2019, Best Coast was announced as the house band on aftershow parody TV series What Just Happened??! with Fred Savage.

 On January 17, 2020, Best Coast released a new single, "Everything Has Changed".
 On the same day, they announced in an Instagram post the release of their fourth album, Always Tomorrow, which was released on February 21, 2020, via Concord Records.

+In May 2023, Cosentino decided to indefinitely put the project on hiatus as she explored a solo career.
+In a press statement regarding the decision, she wrote:

+Cosentino's debut solo album, Natural Disaster, was released on July 28, 2023, via Concord Records.